HimankSehgal/SentimentClassification/README.md

 We are given a dataset which contains images of Dogs and Cats .
 Our aim is to develop an algorithm  which will take an input image and based on parameters the algorithm has learned , it will predict whether the given input test image is a cat or dog

 ## Data Description:

-In this project we'll be performing sentiment analysis on Rotten Tomatoes Dataset whose dataset has been attached in this repo
+For this project , I will be using the data from Kaggle <a href='https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data'>Sentiment Analysis on Movie Reviews</a>.<br>
 The main task corresponds to a multi-class text classification on Movie Reviews Competition and the dataset contains 156.060 instances for training, whereas the testing set contains 66.292 from which we have to classify among 5 classes.
 The sentiment labels are:

 0 → Negative      </br>